-While Elsa from Frozen isn't a jerkass (more stern and aloof), she was harsh when telling Anna that she won't give her blessing to Anna and Hans' marriage since it was too fast.
-Considering what kind of person Hans really was, Elsa's point was valid.
+Frozen: While Elsa isn't a jerkass (more stern and aloof), she was harsh when telling her little sister Anna that she won't give her blessing to Anna and Hans' marriage since it was too fast.
+Considering what kind of person Hans really was, Elsa's point was valid, though she had no way to know it since Hans is that much of a Villain with Good Publicity.
 Kristoff, who's a Jerk with a Heart of Gold, agrees.

 A strange example, but one that nevertheless counts, comes up when Prince Hans, whose true character hasn't yet been revealed tells Elsa not to kill two soldiers who had just tried to kill her, saying that it would make her the monster people feared her as.
 This is most likely done to manipulate her, since he's able to take advantage of her hesitation to redirect one of their crossbows to knock down the ice chandelier and knock her out, but she accepts his point.
 He also points out how stupid Anna was for falling for him at first sight- all the more of a Jerkass move because he's gloating over his betrayal of her, and all the more of a good point after he's shown his true colors